firdousalam/Interview-Question/README.md

 Dependency scanning (npm audit, Snyk).

 Architect-level: Enforce Zero Trust security model and OWASP best practices.

+JWT (JSON Web Token) is a must-know for senior Node.js developers and system design interviews.
+Let’s break it down step by step.

+🔹 What is JWT?

+JWT (JSON Web Token) is a compact, URL-safe way of securely transmitting information between parties as a JSON object.

+Commonly used for authentication and authorization in APIs.

+Instead of storing sessions on the server, the client holds the token and sends it with every request.

+🔹 Structure of a JWT

+A JWT has 3 parts (separated by .):

+header.payload.signature

+1. Header (metadata)

+Defines algorithm (e.g., HS256, RS256).

+Example:

+{
+  "alg": "HS256",
+  "typ": "JWT"
+}

+2. Payload (claims)

+Contains data (user info, permissions, expiry).

+Example:

+{
+  "sub": "1234567890",
+  "name": "Firdous",
+  "role": "admin",
+  "exp": 1714828800
+}

+3. Signature

+Ensures token integrity (not tampered).

+Created by encoding header + payload and signing with a secret/private key.

+HMACSHA256(
+  base64UrlEncode(header) + "." + base64UrlEncode(payload),
+  secret
+)

+🔹 How JWT Works (Step-by-Step)
+✅ 1.
+User Login

+User logs in with username + password.

+Server verifies credentials.

+✅ 2.
+Server Issues JWT

+Server creates a JWT with user data (id, role) + expiry (exp).

+Signs it with a secret key.

+Returns token to client.

+✅ 3.
+Client Stores Token

+Client stores JWT (usually in localStorage, sessionStorage, or HTTP-only cookies).

+✅ 4.
+Sending Requests

+Client sends JWT with each API request (commonly in Authorization header).

+Authorization: Bearer <JWT_TOKEN>

+✅ 5.
+Server Verifies Token

+Server verifies:

+Signature (ensures token not tampered).

+Expiry (exp) (checks validity).

+If valid → process request.

+If invalid/expired → reject with 401 Unauthorized.

+🔹 Example in Node.js (Express + jsonwebtoken)
+const express = require("express");
+const jwt = require("jsonwebtoken");
+const app = express();

+const SECRET_KEY = "mysecretkey";

+// Generate JWT
+app.post("/login", (req, res) => {
+  const user = { id: 1, name: "Firdous" };
+  const token = jwt.sign(user, SECRET_KEY, { expiresIn: "1h" });
+  res.json({ token });
+});

+// Protected Route
+app.get("/profile", (req, res) => {
+  const token = req.headers["authorization"]?.split(" ")[1];
+  if (!token) return res.sendStatus(401);

+  jwt.verify(token, SECRET_KEY, (err, decoded) => {
+    if (err) return res.sendStatus(403);
+    res.json({ message: "Profile accessed", user: decoded });
+  });
+});

+app.listen(3000, () => console.log("Server running on port 3000"));

+🔹 Benefits of JWT

+✅ Stateless (no server memory needed for sessions).
+✅ Compact & portable (can be sent in headers, cookies).
+✅ Secure (if signed with strong secret/private key).
+✅ Cross-platform (works in web, mobile, microservices).

+🔹 Limitations of JWT

+⚠️ If a JWT is stolen, attacker can impersonate until expiry.
+⚠️ Cannot be revoked easily (unless using a blacklist or short expiry + refresh tokens).
+⚠️ Payload is only base64 encoded, not encrypted (anyone can read it, so never store sensitive data like passwords).

 # Q50.
 How do you manage environment configuration in Node.js apps?